MultiCraft/repixture/mods/rp_paint/API.md

 2. Add the field `_rp_painted_node_name` to the unpainted node.
 The value is the name of the painted node
 3. Add the field `_rp_unpainted_node_name` to the painted node.
 The value is the name of the unpainted node

-It is recommended to stick with the default naming convention unless a custom name is neccessary for technical reasons (e.g. if you must obey the naming convention of a different mod).
+It is recommended to stick with the default naming convention unless a custom name is necessary for technical reasons (e.g. if you must obey the naming convention of a different mod).

 ### Palettes